 A Levels are offered in French, German and Spanish at St Mary's and girls are prepared for the Edexcel specification.
 We also offer the Cambridge Pre-U for Mandarin.
 The A Level course requires candidate to study two cultural topics and at least one will be of a literary nature.
 We also prepare students for Oxbridge entry with success and a number of our linguists go on to study languages at university.
 All girls receive two conversation/news coverage lessons per week per language.

-We have an exciting programme of extra-curricular activities in order to provide opportunities for the girls to appreciate the culture from the countries of their target language, whilst putting the language that they have learn within the classroom into practice, which complements the work carried out in the classroom.
-To give a flavour, we have recently organised several theatre visits to see French, German and Spanish plays, cinema trips, lectures, film workshops and courses for girls of all ages, a Sixth Form French Study Day, and trips to Oxford and Bristol University Modern Languages Departments.
+We have an exciting programme of extra-curricular activities in order to provide opportunities for the girls to appreciate the culture from the countries of their target language, whilst putting the language that they have learned within the classroom into practice, which complements the work carried out in the classroom.
+To give a flavour, in French, Spanish and German we have put in place a penfriend programme with Schools in Paris, Malaga and Hamburg.
+We have recently organised theatre plays to be performed in French, German and Spanish, lectures, film workshops and courses for girls of all ages, a Sixth Form French Study Day, and trips to Oxford and Bristol University Modern Languages Departments.
+Girls are also able to become language leadersand be able to teach a lesson to a primary school class.
 Enrichment weeks cross-curricular workshops are also often planned with the latest being a morning spent designing and creating concertina printed books in a foreign language.
-Study-visits and family stays to France, Germany and Spain are also organised on an annual basis: Cologne, Samoens and Madrid being a few of our current destinations, whilst a group of girls also visited China over Easter, 2016, a visit planned again for 2020.
+Study-visits to France, Germany and Spain are also organised on an annual basis: Samoens, Berlin and Malaga being a few of our current destinations, whilst a group of girls also visited China over Easter, 2016.

 Florence Lehmann(Head of Modern Foreign Languages)